geudde/attic-chest/pages/04.season-3/14.meeting-35/12.moth/docs.md

 Close by the moon her station lay
 &emsp;With Phoebus she was vying
-To make the Night shine clear as day
+To make the night shine clear as day
 &emsp;While pretty Moth was flying.

 For Moth is still her Stella’s care
-&emsp;Whether in Earth or Sky,
+&emsp;Whether in Earth or sky,
-Above she lights her as a Star
+Above she lights her as a star
 &emsp;On Earth, as brilliant fly.

 And thus she’ll guide her Moth from harm
-&emsp;With all her powers of Sights
+&emsp;With all her powers of sights
 ’Gainst every evil find a charm

 Stella